kingsdigitallab/african-rock-art/_coll_country/botswana/tsodilo.md

       may enhance the symbolic meaning of the animal.\n\nEither singly or in groups, and sometimes depicted with animals or people, geometric motifs show stylistic consistency across a wide area and are likely to have had some symbolic meaning.
-      In Zambia, geometric designs are thought to have been be made by women and associated with the weather and fertility, while depictions of animals were made by men.
+      In Zambia, geometric designs are thought to have been made by women and associated with the weather and fertility, while depictions of animals were made by men.
       The geometric rock art of Tsodilo fits into a pattern of similar imagery in central Africa and may be related to the same meanings of weather and fertility.\t\n"